oliviermaridat/ocpi/mod_tokens.md

 `/ocpi/emsp/2.0/tokens/{token_uid}/authorize`
 The `/authorize` is required for the real-time authorize request.

-When the eMSP receives a 'real-time' authorization request from a CPO that contains to little information (no LocationReferences provided) to determine if the Token might be used, the eMSP SHOULD respond with the OCPI status: [2002](status_codes.md#2xxx-client-errors)
+When the eMSP receives a 'real-time' authorization request from a CPO that does not contain enought information to determine if the Token might be used (e.g. no LocationReferences provided), the eMSP SHOULD respond with the OCPI status: [2002](status_codes.md#2xxx-client-errors)

 ##### Request Parameters